Create custom KPI dashboards using Azure Application Insights

 Select Chart and then change to a Doughnut to visualize the output.

-Click the pin icon on the top right to pin the chart to your dashboard and this time select the link to return to your dashboard.
+Select the pin icon on the top right to pin the chart to your dashboard and then return to your dashboard.

 The results of the queries are now added to your dashboard in the format that you selected.
-Click and drag each into position and then click Done customizing.
+Select and drag each into position and then select Done customizing.

 Select the pencil icon on each title to give them a descriptive title.